-What are the Duties of a Property Owner?
+What Are the Legal Obligations of a Property Owner?

 Property owners could also be held liable in cases where an unsafe condition caused an injury.
-For example, if someone was assaulted in a poorly-lit parking lot or robbed because of inadequate security, the property owner could be held liable for the victim's losses.
+If, for example, someone was assaulted in a poorly-lit parking lot or robbed because of inadequate security, the property owner could be held liable for the victim's losses for negligent security.

 Under premises liability law, a business owner or a property owner can be held liable for injuries that have occurred on their properties.
 As with any personal injury case, the element of negligence plays a significant part in a premises liability case.
 A plaintiff must prove several elements in order to receive compensation.